 ECPI University seeks to graduate students on a timely basis.
 In an effort to assist students as they progress toward graduation, a combination of on-campus, online, and hybrid classes are provided.
+All students will be scheduled for a fulltime course load each semester, unless other arrangements are made in advance or other circumstances intervene.
 Low enrollments or other factors may require the school to cancel or reschedule on-campus courses.
 In addition, some courses may not be offered on-campus within an academic year.
 Students who need courses that are not available on-campus may choose to take courses delivered online or in a hybrid format, if available.